 Most horse riders will need to ride on the road at some point, whether it’s to reach an off-road route or to connect one bridleway to another.
-And, whilst there are lots of steps motorists (and other road uses) can take to help keep you and your horse safe, there’s also advice we’d encourage equestrians to follow to maximise safety.
+The Highway Code changes, which includes a reduction in the advisory passing speed from 15mph to 10mph and a repositioning of horses alongside cyclists in the Hierarchy of Road Users, offers clear guidance to all road users to help keep equestrians safe.

+Advice is also available for horse riders to follow to maximise the safety of their horse.
 Here are some helpful tips and advice from Alan Hiscox, Director of Safety at The British Horse Society (BHS), for horse riders when heading out:

-- Familiarise yourself with the Highway Code – ensure you follow the Highway Code’s guidance on how you should behave on the road and interact with other road users.
-It’s important to know about your rights and responsibilities while riding on rural roads
+Familiarise yourself with the Highway Code – ensure you follow the Highway Code’s guidance on how you should behave on the road and interact with other road users.
+It’s important to know about your rights and responsibilities while riding on rural roads.

-- Share your schedule – always let someone know where you are going and what time you expect to be back, so they can raise the alarm should you fail to return within a reasonable time.
-You can also ‘Share My Location’ if you have a smartphone for extra security
+Share your schedule – always let someone know where you are going and what time you expect to be back, so they can raise the alarm should you fail to return within a reasonable time.
+You can also ‘Share My Location’ if you have a smartphone for extra security.

 Carry a mobile phone – this will enable you to call for help should the need arise, as well as providing access to maps.
 The app “what3words” can help pinpoint your location in the case of an emergency.
 And don’t forget, although tempting to check your phone for calls and messages, using your mobile phone whilst riding is illegal and very dangerous.